-3. The implementation of the ethical code will be monitored by the University Ethics Committee, whose members will be elected by the University Senate.
-The chairman of the Committee will be a retired faculty member, and members will be chosen from the academic staff (a representative of each Faculty or Higher Academic unit), plus a representative of the public.
+3. The implementation of the ethical code will be monitored by the University Ethics committee, whose members will be elected by the University Senate.
+The members of the Committee will include: the Chairperson of the Committee - a retired faculty member of the University who will be nominated by the Rector and whose nomination will be approved by the senate, and six tenured faculty members, one representing each Faculty or Higher academic unit, who will be elected in accordance with clause No. 3.6 of the academic regulatory code.
+The Committee will also include a representative of the public who will be nominated by the Rector and whose nomination will be approved by the senate.
 The tasks of the Committee are: (1) to examine requests and questions referred to it on various ethical matters, and to provide responses to these questions based on the ethical code; (2) to examine ethical complaints brought before it by parties in the University, and to provide recommendations for action on these complaints, to be submitted to the University Rector; (3) to submit recommendations for approval by the Senate to amend, add to or revise the ethical code, as required; (4) to give advice on ethical matters to the University's disciplinary committees.
 For the purpose of preparing its recommendations, committee members will meet with the parties involved in the subjects on its agenda, and will study any relevant documents, as required.
 If necessary, the Committee may refer specific cases for handling by authorized parties within the University.